Feature Spotlight: Context-Based Barcode Scanning

 Real-world factors such as label distance, suboptimal user behavior, and barcodes clustered in close proximity cause challenges for barcode scanning software.
 How does it know which barcode the user wants to scan?
 And if the software doesn’t know, how can it help users scan more accurately?

 The answers lie in connecting the digital world to the broader physical environment through context-based scanning.
-Smart Scan Intention applies advanced AI algorithms to the device’s camera feed to analyze multiple signals beyond just detecting and decoding barcodes:
+In the SDK 7.0, we've applied advanced AI algorithms to the device’s camera feed to analyze multiple signals beyond just detecting and decoding barcodes:

-By combining these signals, Smart Scan Intention can consistently capture the desired barcode, even when aiming is imperfect or multiple barcodes are in the field of view.
+By combining these signals, Scandit's barcode scanning can now consistently detect and capture the barcodes users want to scan, even when aiming is imperfect or multiple barcodes are in the field of view.

 A shipping and receiving clerk can scan the right barcode from several boxes on a pallet and move on.
-Retail workers spend less time thinking and moving their devices around a shelf, when Smart Scan Intention instantly extracts the one barcode they need for accurate restock counts.
+Retail workers spend less time thinking and moving their devices around a shelf, when their scanning tools instantly extract the one barcode they need for accurate restock counts.

 As a consumer-facing app with a community of over 60 million users, an optimal, intuitive, and friction-free scanning app is essential for Yuka.
 That frictionless UX is often threatened by unintentional scans, a result of the environments Yuka users scan products in, such as the store, pantry, or fridge, where barcodes are heavily prevalent.
-With its advanced algorithms, Scandit’s Smart Scan Intention helps eliminate this friction by understanding which barcode the user intends to scan, leading to fewer errors and more accurate scanning.
+With its advanced algorithms, Scandit ... helps eliminate this friction by understanding which barcode the user intends to scan, leading to fewer errors and more accurate scanning.

 François Martin, Co-Founder and CTO of Yuka

-Smart Scan Intention is also available across our other single barcode scanning products.
-It’s already available in Barcode Capture for building fully customized barcode scanning and will shortly be available in no-code app Scandit Express.
+It's also available across our other single barcode scanning products, including Barcode Capture for building fully customized barcode scanning.

 Rewiring barcode scanning for today’s businesses